MozeBaltyk/mozebaltyk.github.io/content/posts/howto-my-new-blog/index.md

 and lessons learned are rarely written down.
 Blogging is my way of pushing back against that.

-Writing forces clarity.
-It turns intuition into explanation and highlights what I don’t yet understand.
-The goal is not completeness or authority, but honesty.
+I just want to write my thoughs and continue them later on.
+There is no schedule.

-There is no schedule and no algorithm to please.
-Some posts may be rough, others precise.
+Some posts may be rough or unfinish.
 If these notes help someone else along the way, that’s a bonus — but not the objective.

 ## The Tech choice

-For this new iteration of my blog, I chose **Hugo** with the **HBStack theme cards**, deployed on **GitHub Pages**.
+For this new iteration of my blog, I stay on **Hugo** with the **HBStack theme cards**, deployed on **GitHub Pages**.

+It's an old and eproved receipe.

 ### Why Hugo?